afshinamighi/Courses/basecamp/week05/inf-bc-w05-python.md

 6. Create two functions.
 One that prints `hello`, the other prints `bye`.
 Ask the user to input a number, if the number is higher than 10, call the first function.
 If the number if lower or equal to 10, call the second function.
 Test your program.
 7. Create two functions.
 One that prints `hello`, the other prints `bye`.
 The first functions calls the second one after printing.
 Call the first function.
 8. Provide your solutions to the exercises of Python 05: Step-01. **ORef-01: Functions** can be used as extra learning reference.
+9. Design two exercises of your own.
+They should improve understanding topics of this step.

 <hr>